USA Cyber Crime Investigations Virus

 USA Cyber Crime Investigations, Cyber Command of [State name] virus removal instructions

-USA Cyber Crime Investigations, Cyber Command of [State name] message "ATTENTION!
-Your computer has been blocked up for safety reasons listed below" which blocks computer's screen and demands to pay a fine of $300 (using MoneyPak or MoneyGram) for supposedly made law violations is a scam.
-This messages wasn't send my any real authorities from USA, it's a ransomware virus created by Cyber criminals.
-It originates from a family called Urausy and is targeted at PC users from USA, more specifically at various states of USA.
-Cyber criminals who are responsible for developing this scam are targeting these states: California, Arizona, North Carolina, Ohio, Pennsylvania, South Texas, Utah, Maryland, Washington, Oregon, New York, New Jersey, Nevada, Indiana, Hawaii, Georgia and Florida.
-Such targeting is possible due to the fact that ransomware viruses are capable of detecting the IP address of the computer that they infiltrate, this information allows Cyber criminals to serve localized variants of their fake messages.
+The USA Cyber Crime Investigations, Cyber Command of [State name] message, "ATTENTION!
+Your computer has been blocked up for safety reasons listed below", blocks computer screens and demands payment of a $300 fine (using MoneyPak or MoneyGram) for alleged law violations.
+This is a scam.
+These messages are not sent by any legitimate authorities from the USA - they are caused by a ransomware virus created by cyber criminals.
+The virus originates from a family called Urausy and targets PC users from the USA - specifically, various states including California, Arizona, North Carolina, Ohio, Pennsylvania, South Texas, Utah, Maryland, Washington, Oregon, New York, New Jersey, Nevada, Indiana, Hawaii, Georgia, and Florida.
+This targeting is possible since ransomware viruses are capable of detecting the IP addresses of computers infiltrated.
+This information allows cyber criminals to serve localized variants of their fake messages.

-PC users should understand that in reality none of authorities or organizations around the world are using computer's screen blocking messages to collect fines for any law violations - it's a scam and paying this fake fine would equal to sending one's money to Cyber criminals.
-USA Cyber Crime Investigations message which demands to pay a fine in order to unblock one's computer is a total scam, ignore this message and don't pay, the right way of treating this message is it's elimination from one's computer.
+PC users should be aware that no legitimate authorities or organizations, internationally, use computer screen-blocking messages to collect fines for any law violations.
+This is a scam and paying the fake fine is equivalent to sending your money to cyber criminals.
+The USA Cyber Crime Investigations message, which demands payment of a fine to unblock your computer, is a scam - ignore this message and do not pay any fines.
+The correct way to deal with this message is to eliminate it from your computer.

-USA Cyber Crime Investigations virus is targeted at various states of USA, however if Cyber criminals are unable to detect the location of the PC that is being infected computer's screen gets locked with a message "Mandiant U.S.A Cyber Security".
-Most commonly such ransomware viruses are being distributed using exploit kits which infiltrate user's operating system using found security vulnerabilities in out-dated software (Java, Flash, etc.), so the best way of protecting one's computer is keeping all of the software up-to-date and using legitimate antivirus and anti-spyware programs.
-USA Cyber Crime Investigations ransomware virus is a typical scam which exploits the names of legitimate authorities to make the fake message appear more realistic.
-To create a sense of urgency Cyber criminals are using a 48 hour count down timer and states that if the fine is not payed criminal case will be opened.
-In reality it's just a cleverly designed scam which is trying to trick PC users into paying a non existent fine, if your computer is infected with USA Cyber Crime Investigations virus use the provided removal instructions and eliminate this scam from your PC.
+The USA Cyber Crime Investigations virus targets various states of the USA, however, if cyber criminals are unable to detect a specific location of the PC targeted for infection, the user's screen is locked with the message, "Mandiant U.S.A Cyber Security".
+Commonly, these ransomware viruses are distributed using 'exploit kits', which infiltrate users' operating systems via security vulnerabilities detected within outdated software (Java, Flash, etc.) Therefore, the best way to protecting your computer is to keep all software up-to-date and use legitimate antivirus and anti-spyware programs.
+The USA Cyber Crime Investigations ransomware virus is a typical scam, which exploits the names of legitimate authorities in order to make the fake message appear authentic.
+To create a sense of urgency, cyber criminals implement a 48-hour countdown timer and stipulate that the fine be paid within this period - otherwise a criminal case will be opened.
+In fact, this is merely a cleverly-designed scam, which attempts to trick PC users into paying the bogus fine.
+If your computer is infected with the USA Cyber Crime Investigations virus, use the removal instructions provided to eliminate this scam from your PC.

-Fake message presented in USA Cyber Crime Investigations virus:
+Fake message displayed by the USA Cyber Crime Investigations virus: